5 Must-Dos for Explicit Vocabulary Instruction

 • Ask the students yes/no questions that use the word.
 “Is climate the same as today’s weather, yes or no?”
 “Could a huge mountain have a different climate on top than at its base, yes or no?”
 “Would a changing climate affect plants, people, and wildlife, yes or no?”

-• Ask students to make sentences with the target word or words, to be written or shared orally with a partner.
+• Ask students to make sentences with the target word or words, and have them write or share these orally with a partner.
 Here is where connotative and social uses of the word can be clarified.

 • Plan different activities during the week to revisit key vocabulary up to a dozen or more times, in different contexts, orally and in text.
 Build a network of associations around each word by using the targeted words together.
 Make review of these key terms part of your unit review and part of preparation for quizzes and exams.